vtex-apps/io-documentation/docs/en/Recipes/store-management/getting-started-with-lighthouse.md

 |0 - 0.1|Green (good)|

 This metric is mostly affected by images, ads, embeds, and iframes without pre-defined dimensions, and content dynamically inserted by JS on the client-side (e.g. a bar that suddenly appears on the header).

+---
+If you want to learn more, check our [best practices for optimizing performance.](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-best-practices-for-optimizing-performance)